vlang/vab/docs/FAQ.md

 are compiled for e.g.: `/tmp/libs/arm64-v8a` - this is normal and by convention for other build systems used in Android development.

-You can have one dir containing libs for multiple archs:
+You can have one parent directory, containing libs for multiple archs:
 ```
 /tmp/libs/arm64-v8a/libmain.so
 /tmp/libs/armeabi-v7a/libmain.so